thebucknerlife/woorld/README.md

 ## Working with the Source

-### Installation

-Add this line to your application's Gemfile:

-    gem 'woorld'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install woorld

 ### Run Tests

 The tests are all written using 'minitest' and are located in the test/ directory.
 Run the tests with the following:

     $ bundle exec rake test

-### Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request